-As part of the desire to reach out to climate-sensitive users, NCDC has expanded its services to include sector-specific resources.
+As part of the desire to reach out to climate-sensitive users, NCEI has expanded its services to include sector-specific resources.
 Our products and services can also help you make decisions where climate is a crucial factor by ensuring you have all the information, historical and present, you need.

-These resources provide information highlighting NCDC data and products that may be of interest to various sectors.
+These resources provide information highlighting NCEI data and products that may be of interest to various sectors.
 This climate information can be used for a variety of applications including agriculture, civil infrastructure, coastal hazards, energy, health, insurance, litigation, marine and coastal ecosystems, national security, tourism, transportation, and water resources among other areas.

 - Forests and Forest Ecosystems